top of page

 Study of form an design

 This panel is a study of form an design awell as using up as much of the space as possible.
-It has abalone inlay an is all natural yellow cedar
+It has abalone inlay and is all natural old growth yellow cedar.
+This extremely complicated sculpture measures 12 inches by 12 inches and was created using entirely custom fine carving knives that I had created for this specific small and difficult project.

 bottom of page